Trading Philosophy / Trading Psychology:

 My trading state and mindset is the key to the success of trading.
 I must be rested, fit, healthy and mentally alert.
-Accepting the stress of trading by keeping focused, calm, disciplined and not distracted is essential for being a professional trader.
+Accepting the stress of trading by keeping focused, calm, disciplined and not distracted is essential for being a professional ER8JuWfydxJir.

 Trading is a business and I am here for the profit.

 Check for Stops and targets resting in the Market then update or remove them.